Uuuuu77/simple_shell/README.md

-Team Project -> By John Njuguna and Samwel Omariba.
+Team Project -> By John Njuguna and Samwel Aboki.
 Creating our own shell.